Sacred Earth Foundation Staff

 When Jenna started coming to camp in 2001, Ekone inspired her to pursue her passions for horses, art, and adventure!
 Later, she rode hunters with her university’s equestrian team and spent summers teaching at Ekone and other horse camp settings.
 In 2013, Jenna graduated from Hollins University, spent the following summer at Ekone and then put her understanding of the Top Hand Wrangler Creed’s “Put safety first and embrace danger” to use on a 16-month sailing trip from Seattle to New Zealand, encountering incredibly beautiful places (along with some requisite challenging circumstances) along the way.
 After a year living in Australia, she returned to the PNW in May 2016 and spent a year and change as an Ekone volunteer/intern/ camp staff.
 She officially joined the year-round staff team in January of 2018 and these days, happily divides her time between wrangling spreadsheets and managing ponies.

-Michelle is our resident plant nerd and juggler of many tasks!
-She first connected with Ekone in 2017 while working at the OSU Extension Service in The Dalles.
-After a couple years of volunteering, she made the switch to become a real-life staffer here at the ranch.
+Michelle first connected with Ekone in 2017 while working at the OSU Extension Service nearby in The Dalles.
+In 2020, she made the switch to become the Volunteer Coordinator at Ekone, and in 2023 became our Program Director.
 Michelle brings many years of experience working with both youth and adults in horticulture, art, and naturalist education, and love love LOVES to work with people outside in nature.
-She has an M.S. in Sustainability Education from Portland State, and is currently working on a second M.S. in Conservation Biology from Prescott College.
+She has a B.A. in art from UC Berkeley, an M.S. in Sustainability Education from Portland State, and a second M.S. in Conservation Biology from Prescott College.
+(She really likes learning stuff!)
 You can often find her planting seeds, smelling trees, or investigating tiny flowers.

 Shonie Schlotzhauer | Executive Director